ToolsDAO/CETF-Notes/Pomelo-Pitch-Notes.md

-Here are some thoughts how we might be able to improve the description.
+Here are some thoughts about how we might be able to improve the description for the pitch.

 I’m trying something new and posting my thoughts in a GitHub markdown file.
 I think this might be a very helpful workflow to reduce cluttering the telegram chat, organize better, and experiment with some great GitHub features such as commenting, version control, forking, issues and pull requests.

-Note that I haven’t had much time to refine or deeply reflect on everything I wrote here, so there might be some bad ideas or improvement needed, but I think that there are some good ideas that are worth exploring (and I figure that Github may enable a more iterative and collaborative process).
+Note that I haven’t had much time to refine or deeply reflect on everything I wrote here, so there might be some bad ideas or improvement needed, but I think that there are some good ideas that are worth exploring (and I figure that Github may enable a more iterative and collaborative process for less refined ideas).

 Feel free to ignore or share any comments on Github, Telegram, or however else 🙂